ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 2dc6ecf9-8f09-4c34-86c6-c10ea6526563        my-policy-plan-1   true     stable            42 10 * * *
 ```
 {: screen}

+For more information about available command options, see [`ibmcloud is backup-policy-plans`](/docs/vpc?topic=vpc-vpc-reference#backup-policy-plans).

 ### View backup plan details from the CLI
 {: #backup-view-plan-details-cli}